OpenIndiana/oi-docs/docs/contrib/getting-started.md

 * Open your web browser to the [OpenIndiana Docs GitHub Repository](https://github.com/OpenIndiana/oi-docs).
 * Click the **Fork** button found in the upper right hand corner of the page.
     * Forking creates a server side clone of the upstream repository.
+    * This clone is your own personal copy of the OpenIndiana Docs repository.

 ## Create a local clone of your fork